 The right-of-use asset should be initially recognised at cost and would comprise: (i) the amount of the initial measurement of the lease liability (see below for the accounting policy to account for lease liability); (ii) any lease payments made at or before the commencement date, less any lease incentives received; (iii) any initial direct costs incurred by the lessee; and (iv) an estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset to the condition required by the terms and conditions of the lease, unless those costs are incurred to produce inventories.
-Except for right-of-use asset that meets the definition of an investment property or a class of property, plant and equipment to which the Group applies the revaluation model, the Group measures the right-of-use at cost, less any accumulated depreciation and any impairment losses, and adjusted for any remeasurement of lease liability.
-For right-of-use asset that meets the definition of an investment property, they are carried at depreciated cost and for right-of-use asset that meets the definition of an investment property, they are carried at depreciated cost and for right-of-use asset that meets the definition of an investment property, they are carried at depreciated cost and for right-of-use asset that meets the definition of an investment property, they are carried at depreciated cost and for right-of-use asset that meets the definition of a leasehold land and buildings held for own use, they are carried at depreciated cost.
+Except for right-of-use asset that meets the definition of an investment property or a class of property, plant and equipment to which the Group applies the revaluation model, the Group measures the right-of-use assets applying a cost model.
+Under the cost model, the Group measures the right-to-use at cost, less any accumulated depreciation and any impairment losses, and adjusted for any remeasurement of lease liability.
+For right-of-use asset that meets the definition of an investment property, they are carried at depreciated cost and for right-of-use asset that meets the definition of a leasehold land and buildings held for own use, they are carried at depreciated cost.